tyrusviquelia/trojanscheduler/PRIVACY.md

 **Effective date:** August 14, 2026
 **Developer:** Tyrus Viquelia — USC '28 (unofficial student project)

-Trojan Schedule Helper is a browser extension that adds professor ratings, seat availability, schedule tools, and planning features to USC's public class-search and Web Registration pages.
+Trojan Scheduler is a browser extension that adds professor ratings, seat availability, schedule tools, and planning features to USC's public class-search and Web Registration pages.
 It is built to work entirely inside your own browser.

 ## The short version